JimChr-R4GN4R/Cryptopals-Writeups/Challenge Set 1/Fixed XOR/README.md

 ########################################################

-I made a script in python3 which
+I made a script in python3  takes the two hex values, then converts them to binary and XORes them.

+The result will be in decimal format,so then I made it to convert from decimal to hex and boom!